Tricklebyte/BlazorId_App/README.md

 ```

 ## User with custom claim
-Test users and claims are created in SeedData.cs. <br/>
+Users and claims for testing are created in SeedData.cs. <br/>
 For the Alice user only, add a custom claim of type appUser_claim with value **identity**<br/>
 <br/>
 **SeedData.cs**<br/>